Indian Adaptation of 'The Night Manager' Nominated for International Emmy | Entertainment

 Indian Adaptation of 'The Night Manager' Nominated for International Emmy

-The Indian adaptation of 'The Night Manager', featuring Anil Kapoor, Aditya Roy Kapoor, and Sobhita Dhulipala, has been nominated in the drama series category at the 2024 International Emmy Awards.
-The series, directed by Sandeep Modi and Priyanka Ghose, is the only entry from India across 14 categories.
+'The Night Manager', starring Anil Kapoor, Aditya Roy Kapoor, and Sobhita Dhulipala, has been nominated for the 2024 International Emmy Awards in the drama series category.
+Directed by Sandeep Modi and Priyanka Ghose, it is the sole Indian entry and will compete against shows from France, Australia, and Argentina.

 - Country: